 Most Christian parents know that their children are a gift from God.
 That’s a no-brainer.
 But what if God gives you a child genius?
 And exactly what is a gifted kid anyway?
-Let’s start by exploring what it means for a child to be deemed as gifted or talented.
+Let’s start by exploring what it means for a child to be deemed as a gifted child or talented student.

-While every child has a unique set of God-given abilities, some children have the capacity to excel in one or more areas of mental or physical endeavour.
+While every student has a unique set of God-given abilities, some students have the capacity to excel in one or more areas of mental or physical endeavour.
 Mozart, for example, was a musical child prodigy.

 While there is yet no universally accepted definition of what makes a gifted or talented student, in Australia, the most widely used model is that of Dr Françoys Gagné, a now-retired Canadian Professor of Psychology who devoted much of his career to studying giftedness.

 Gagné’s 2008 ‘Differentiated Model of Giftedness and Talent’ provides definitions that are based on research and directly connected to teaching and learning.
 He distinguishes between gifts – which are natural abilities – and talents, which can be developed systematically from gifts.

 Gagné's model provides a robust framework for understanding the nuances of giftedness.
 Gifted students, as defined by this model, are those individuals who showcase an innate potential that significantly surpasses the average in one or more of the four primary domains: intellectual, creative, social, and physical.
 Each domain provides a unique perspective on how giftedness can manifest in a student.